agressive-nicoleta/IT-Administration/backup_restore.md

-# The process of MySQL backup restore
+# The process of backup restoration: MySQL and InfluxDB

 ### Install and configure Ansible infrastructure on the local machine: